hyperledger/besu-docs/docs/Tutorials/Private-Network/Create-IBFT-Network.md

 number of node key pairs to generate.

 The configuration file has two subnested JSON nodes.
-The first is the `genesis` property defining the IBFT 2.0 genesis file, except for the `extraData` string.
+The first is the `genesis` property defining the IBFT 2.0 genesis file, except for the `extraData` string, which is generated automatically in the resulting genesis file.
 The second is the `blockchain` property defining the number of key pairs to generate.

 Copy the following configuration file definition to a file called `ibftConfigFile.json` and save it in the `IBFT-Network` directory: